sailfish009/openstructure/modules/gfx/doc/entity.rst

     the built-in properties is identical to the properties available in :doc:`query language <../mol/base/query>`.

+    In case a generic property is undefined for a certain element, the property the value of min is used for that element.

     :param prop: The name of the numeric property
     :type  prop: str
     :param color1: Color corresponding to min value